UbiquityRobotics/learn/quick_start/connecting.md

 ---
 # Connecting a Workstation for the First Time

-In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.
+In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" stands for "Long Term Support" which means that the software is supported for 5 years.

-*{Wayne: Mention that `16.04` stands for `2016, April` and `LTS` stands for Long Term Support which means that the software is supported for 5 years.
-We probably need to also mention that Windows and Mac platform need to run VirtualBox (or something that can run a `.vdi` file.
+*{Wayne:   We probably need to also mention that Windows and Mac platform need to run VirtualBox (or something that can run a `.vdi` file.
 Also, it should be mentions, that most workstations do not have the ability to log into a WiFi access point. }* *{Wayne: This section chould be called WiFi configuration, or robot provisioning, or something other than connection. }*